Type Alias: FetchInterceptorError

 Examples

-import PromisE from '@superutils/promise'
+import fetch from '@superutils/fetch'

 // not returning anything or returning undefined will avoid transforming the error.